ALive-research/Slicer-Liver/Docs/adr/0004-python-cpp-boundary.md

 - The C++ algorithm surface is small (handful of classes) and stable — exactly the kind of place where C++ pays back.

-The narrower decision (keep the existing algorithm C++ for now;
-migrate individually only if a specific performance or maintenance case justifies it) is captured implicitly by this ADR's "C++ only for algorithm libraries" clause.
+This rejection is **narrow**: it covers reimplementing the existing tuned native code in Python without a triggering reason.
+It is *not* a blanket ban on Python algorithms.
+New compute defaults to a Python VTK filter unless a profile justifies native speed — captured by the "Performance-critical algorithm libraries" C++ band above.

 ## Consequences